Gamer-Kold/kodnotes.nvim/README.md

-**:KodnotesNewNote** creates a new note; with the current time as title **:KodnotesFollowLink** follows a [[link]] under the cursor **:KodnotesInsertLink** allows you to search your notes and insert a link to a particular one **:KodnotesNewNoteDir** allows you to make a new note under the specificied directory.
+**:KodnotesNewNote** creates a new note; with the current time as title **:KodnotesFollowLink** follows a [[link]] under the cursor **:KodnotesInsertLink** allows you to search your notes and insert a link to a particular one **:KodnotesNewNoteDir** allows you to make a new note under the specificied subdirectory.
-**:KodnotesNewLitNote** allows you to make a new note under references (a utility command for my system)
+**:KodnotesNewLitNote** allows you to make a new note under the "literature_notes" subdirectory (a utility command for my system)